 In 1981 the Flemish government separated itself from the national government and obtained specific powers in the area of regional economic policy.
-This separation supported the introduction of a new Flemish innovation policy.
-In 1989, most of the powers relating to science and technology policy had been transferred to the Flemish government (until 1989, subsidies for research and development had remained federal).
-The new focus was explicitly emphasized in the 'DIRV Action, Vision of a Renewed Flemish Industrial Policy'-document, that was submitted in November 1983 and builds the basis of today's' innovation policy in Flanders (Goorden 2004).
+This separation facilitated the introduction of a new Flemish innovation policy.
+In 1989, most of the powers relating to science and technology policy were transferred to the Flemish government (until 1989, subsidies for research and development had remained federal).
+The new focus was explicitly emphasized in the 'DIRV Action, Vision of a Renewed Flemish Industrial Policy' document, that was submitted in November 1983 and is the basis of today's innovation policy in Flanders (Goorden 2004).

 Further, in the nineties, a cluster policy was initiated to stimulate endogenous growth in Flanders.
-This cluster policy intended to encourage trans-sectoral platforms and the cooperation among companies as in the past the industrial landscape of the Flemish region was characterized by isolated companies and branches of multinationals.
+This cluster policy aimed to encourage trans-sectoral platforms and cooperation among companies.
+This would mean a considerable break from the past, as the industrial landscape of the Flemish region was traditionally characterized by isolated companies and branches of multinationals.
 Firms followed their own corporate restructuring strategies and local firms had no tradition of cooperation.
 In 1999 the so-called 'Innovation Decree' provided a legal framework to expand research and development policy to a broader, more integrated innovation policy (Goorden 2004).

-Thus, Flanders's historically based focus on promoting knowledge intensive industries and technological innovation, its autonomy in innovation policy in combination with its geographical characteristics and delineation, make it an interesting region to study the impacts of the local innovation milieu on innovation performance of firms in that region.
+Overall, Flanders's historically based focus on promoting knowledge intensive industries and technological innovation, its autonomy in innovation policy, in combination with its geographical characteristics and delineation, make it an interesting region in which to study the impacts of the local innovation milieu on firms' innovation performance.